How to Plan a Cheap Trip to New Zealand

 So, What is the Budget for a Trip to New Zealand?

-Even in the category of “budget travellers”, we all travel and live very differently making a precise budget for our millions of readers an impossible task!
-Nevertheless, you can work out your own needs, thus budget, by simply looking at the typical prices listed below and in our article, What is the Cost of Backpacking in New Zealand?
+Even in the category of “budget travellers”, we all travel very differently making a precise budget for our millions of readers an impossible task!
+Nevertheless, you can work out your own needs, thus budget, by simply looking at the typical prices listed below and in our article, What is the Cost of Backpacking in New Zealand? or for more generic travel prices, NZ Travel Budget: How Much Does a Trip to New Zealand Cost?

 - Hop-on hop-off bus national pass/ year: NZ$1,000-NZ$2,000